PowerDataHub/terraform-aws-airflow/README.md

   vpc_id              = "some-vpc-id"                     # Use default if not provided
   custom_requirements = "path/to/custom/requirements.txt" # See examples/custom_requirements for more details
   custom_env          = "path/to/custom/env"              # See examples/custom_env for more details
+  tags = {
+    FirstKey          = "first-value"                     # Additional tags to use on resources SecondKey         = "second-value"
+  }
   load_example_dags   = false
   load_default_conns  = false
   rbac                = true                              # See examples/rbac for more details